Government must take Physical planning serious -NITP President

 The National President of Nigerian Institute of Town Planners (NITP), TPL.
 Lekwa Ezutah, has urged governments at all levels to take physical planning seriously in order to have a conducive organized society for all.

-He said when the government takes planning serious the policy direction would promote sustainability.
+He said when the government takes planning serious the policy direction will promote sustainability.

+building collapse, deficits in housing, flooding, congestion and unemployment.Let’s do planning rightly to avoid bad occurrences “,Ezutah emphasised.

-According to him, 27 years down the line the physical planning commission created since 1992 at the national level has not been effective.
-The laws have not been adopted even in states.
+According to him,27years down the line the physical planning commission created since 1992 at the national level has not been effective.
+The laws has not been adopted even in states .

 He said the national urban and regional planning commission was supposed to formulate national policies for urban and regional planning; initiate, prepare and implement National Physical Development Plan, regional and subject plans as well as establish and maintain urban and regional planning standard.